Use of scrubbers on the Baltic Sea and in Polish ports

 International Maritime Organisation (IMO) regulations impose strict limits on the sulfur content of fuels carried by ships, with a maximum of 0.50% m/m and 0.10% m/m in Emission Control Areas (ECAs), including the Baltic Sea, the North Sea, the United States, Canada, and the United States Caribbean.

-Why is it called a „scrubber”?
+Why such an installation is called a „scrubber”?

 Scrubs the pollutants from the flue gas (it is also an insulting word in its other meaning, so please be aware of that).